-Before granting Powers of Attorney, buyers and sellers should think carefully about their decision and consider seeking legal advice.
+Before granting Powers of Attorney, sellers should think carefully about their decision and consider seeking legal advice.
 If more than one donee has been appointed, they will also need to decide if only one attorney needs to sign documents (referred to as ‘jointly and severally’), or if both attorneys need to sign (‘jointly’).

 So what does a settlement involving a Power of Attorney mean for you?

-For a person acting under Power of Attorney (POA) to sell or buy property on behalf of another person, the Power of Attorney documentation must be lodged with Landgate before settlement can occur.
+For a person acting under Power of Attorney (POA) to sell property on behalf of another person, the Power of Attorney documentation must be lodged with Landgate before settlement can occur.
 If it’s been three or more months since the POA was signed, Landgate also require a statutory declaration proving the POA has not been revoked.

 It’s recommended that two signed copies of the Power of Attorney documents are lodged, one to be retained by Landgate and one to be returned as the client original.